delba/SwiftyOAuth/README.md

 **Error** is a enum that conforms to the `ErrorType` protocol.

-- `Cancel` The user cancelled the authorization process by closing the web browser window.
+- `cancel` The user cancelled the authorization process by closing the web browser window.

-- `ApplicationSuspended` The OAuth application you set up has been suspended.
+- `applicationSuspended` The OAuth application you set up has been suspended.

-- `RedirectURIMismatch` The provided `redirectURL` that doesn't match what you've registered with your application.
+- `redirectURIMismatch` The provided `redirectURL` that doesn't match what you've registered with your application.

-- `AccessDenied` The user rejects access to your application.
+- `accessDenied` The user rejects access to your application.

-- `InvalidClient` The `clientID` and or `clientSecret` you passed are incorrect.
+- `invalidClient` The `clientID` and or `clientSecret` you passed are incorrect.

-- `InvalidGrant` The verification code you passed is incorrect, expired, or doesn't match what you received in the first request for authorization.
+- `invalidGrant` The verification code you passed is incorrect, expired, or doesn't match what you received in the first request for authorization.

-- `Other` The application emitted a response in the form of `{"error": "xxx", "error_description": "yyy"}` but SwiftyOAuth doesn't have a enum for it.
+- `other` The application emitted a response in the form of `{"error": "xxx", "error_description": "yyy"}` but SwiftyOAuth doesn't have a enum for it.
 The data is available in the associated values.

-- `Unknown` The application emitted a response that is neither in the form of a success one (`{"access_token": "xxx"...}`) nor in the form of a failure one (`{"error": "xxx"...}`).
+- `unknown` The application emitted a response that is neither in the form of a success one (`{"access_token": "xxx"...}`) nor in the form of a failure one (`{"error": "xxx"...}`).
 The data is available in the associated value.

-- `NSError` An error triggered when making network requests or parsing JSON.
+- `nsError` An error triggered when making network requests or parsing JSON.
 The data is available in the associated value.

 #### Providers